-The qualitative study team at City, University of London, will receive copies of the informed consent forms from women and health care professionals invited to participate at selected sites.
-Original informed consent forms will remain at site in the Investigator Site File.
-They will also hold audio files and transcripts of the interviews.
+The qualitative study team at City, University of London, will receive be able to view the informed consent forms from women and health care professionals invited to participate at selected sites via the qualitative study database.Original informed consent forms will remain at site in the Investigator Site File They will also hold audio files and transcripts of the interviews.
 These will be kept securely at City, University of London.